tchitchek-lab/CellVizR/README.md

 ![](README_files/figure-markdown_github/plotHmExpressions2-1.png)

-### 2.5.3 Representation of phenotype of identified cell clusters (plotPhenoClusters)
+### 2.6.3 Representation of phenotype of identified cell clusters (plotPhenoClusters)

-The `plotMarkerDensity` function shows marker expression densities for one given cluster.
+The `plotMarkerDensity()` function shows marker expression densities for one given cluster.

 For each marker distribution, the median expression is represented by a